-The cost to install a solar energy system in VA depends mainly on the size of the system you need.
-Most solar equipment is installed based on wattage.
-At an average per-watt cost of $2.75 in VA, every kilowatt increment will cause your total cost to jump by $2,750.
-There is no one-size-fits-all approach to sizing your solar electric system, so your best bet is to contact a reputable solar company in Virginia to get a quote customized for your home.
+There is no one-size-fits-all approach to sizing your solar electric system, so your best bet is to connect with a reputable solar company in Virginia to get a quote customized precisely for your home.

-Just as an example, if you have a monthly electric bill of $130 — which is about the average in Virginia — you’ll likely need an 11-kW system to offset your utility bill entirely.
-This number can vary even further based on your home size, the energy efficiency of your appliances and more.
+Just as an example, if you have a monthly electric bill of $130 — which is about the average in Virginia — you’ll likely need an 11 kW system to offset your electricity costs entirely.1 This number can vary based on your home size, the energy efficiency of your appliances and more.